lucascarter0/jekyll-now/_posts/2019-3-22-LS_Satellite_Tracking.md

 This section describes the construction of each element of the least squares approach for estimating the satellite state at a specified time $t_0$, including definition of ground measurements composing the observation vector and analytic techniques for construction of the model matrix.
 Derivation of the underlying transformations from inertial to relative coordinates is not of interest in the context of this report, but it should be noted that the relationship between the satellite’s inertial state and ground-based measurements is nonlinear.
 To account for this, an approximation is made regarding the system dynamics so that linear least squares may be used.

-Consider a linear system of the form
+In a linear system, the least squares method seeks to minimize the residual error between estimated parameters and observed data.

-$$ \boldsymbol{y} = \boldsymbol{A}\boldsymbol{x} $$
+$$ min f(x) = \|\| \boldsymbol{A}\boldsymbol{x} - \boldsymbol{y} \|\|_2 $$

 where $y$ represents a size p x 1 column matrix of observation data, $x$ represents a q x 1 column matrix of estimated parameters (the satellite state in this instance), and $A$ represents a p x q matrix of the system model relating parameters of interest to the observed data.
-The least squares method seeks to minimize the residual error between the estimated parameters and the observed data.

-$$ min f(x) = \|\| \boldsymbol{A}\boldsymbol{x} - \boldsymbol{y} \|\|_2 $$

 Noble and Daniel [[^2]] derive that the estimated parameters $x$ minimize the residual error if and only if $x$ solves

 $$ \boldsymbol{A}^{T}\boldsymbol{A}\boldsymbol{x} = \boldsymbol{A}^{T}\boldsymbol{y} $$